Joe Mixon: 2023 injured child incident

-On March 6, 2023, the Hamilton County sheriff department responded to a “shots fired” call at Mixon's home.
+On March 6, 2023, the Hamilton County sheriff department responded to a "shots fired" call at Mixon's home.
 An injured child was found on the scene and transported to Cincinnati Children's Hospital Medical Center with non-life-threatening injuries.
 Mixon was not arrested, but the investigation into the incident is ongoing.
-On March 16, 2023, Hamilton County prosecutors charged Mixon’s sister and her boyfriend in the case.
-However, Mixon was not charged as the prosecutor said, “He did not commit a crime.”
+On March 16, 2023, Hamilton County prosecutors charged Mixon's sister and her boyfriend in the case.
+However, Mixon was not charged as the prosecutor said, "He did not commit a crime."

+Personal life

+Mixon is a Christian.
+He often credits God for his football ability.

+In an interview with Malik Wright filmed in 2025, Mixon described himself as low key and a man who prefers to spend a lot of time at home and with family.

+Mixon has a daughter who was born in October 2023 according to Bengals coach Zac Taylor.
+He has been described as having tight relationships with his offensive lines (on both the Texans and Bengals).